-The union steward must obtain approval from his or her supervisor before attending any meeting or hearing during his or her work hours.
+The union steward must obtain approval from his or hertheir supervisor before attending any meeting or hearing during his or hertheir work hours.
 Such requests will not be unreasonably denied.
 All requests must include the approximate amount of time the steward expects the activity to take.
 Any Employer business requiring the union steward's immediate attention will be completed prior to attending the meeting or hearing.
-Union stewards must submit a union paid release leave request to record the time and will suffer no loss in pay for attending management scheduled meetings and hearings that are scheduled during the union steward's work time.
-Attendance at meetings or hearings during the union steward's non-work hours will not be considered as time worked.
+Union stewards must submit a union paid release leave request to record the time and will suffer no loss in pay for attending management scheduled meetings and hearings that are scheduled during the union steward's non-work hours will not be considered as time worked.
 Union stewards cannot use state vehicles to travel to and from a work site in order to perform representational activities unless authorized by the Employer.

-If the amount of time a union steward spends performing representational activities is affecting his or her ability to accomplish assigned duties, the Employer will notify the Chief Steward and the Council Representative and may not release the employee.
+If the amount of time a union steward spends performing representational activities is affecting his or hertheir ability to accomplish assigned duties, the Employer will notify the Chief Steward and the Council Representative and may not release the employee.